-Tier II capital consists of general provision and revaluation reserve for Held to Maturity (HTM) and Held for Trading

-(HFT) securities.
-According to BRPD circular no. 05 (31 May 2016) the full general provision maintained against unclassified loans and advances will be considered as Tier II capital.
+Tier II capital consists of general provision and revaluation reserve for Held to Maturity (HTM) and Held for Trading (HFT) securities.
+According to BRPD circular no. 05 (31 May 2016) the full general provision maintained against unclassified loans and advances (except Fast Track Electricity Project LC) will be considered as Tier II capital.
 Revaluation reserve for securities shown as Tier II capital as on 31 December 2014 will be nullified in a phased manner at the rate of 20% starting from 2015 and will be fully adjusted by 2020.